gazebosim/sdf_tutorials/composition/proposal.md

   /// Example: `my_new_model`
   std::string local_model_name;

-  /// Pose information from `//include/pose`.
+  /// Pose information from `//include/pose`, but resolved to be relative to
-  sdf::SemanticPose pose;
+  /// the "world" frame.
+  math::Pose3d pose_WM;

+  //// As defined by `//include/static`.
+  bool is_static{false};
 };

 class sdf:::InterfaceFrame {
   /// \param[in] name The *local* name.
-  /// \param[in] pose The semantic pose of the frame.
+  /// \param[in] pose The pose of the frame.
-  ///   If the attached_to frame is specified as "", then this will be a
-  ///   "grounding frame": it will be considered as a link in libsdformat's
-  ///   constructed frame graph.
-  public: InterfaceFrame(std::string name, sdf::SemanticPosePtr pose);
+  public: InterfaceFrame(std::string name, sdf::InterfacePose pose);
   /// Accessors.
   public: std::string GetName() const;
-  public: sdf::SemanticPosePtr GetSemanticPose() const;
-  /// Determinse if this is a grounding frame.
-  public: bool IsGroundingFrame() const;
+  public: sdf::InterfacePose GetPose() const;
 };

+class sdf::InterfaceLink {
+  /// \param[in] name The *local* name.
+  /// \param[in] pose The pose of the link.
+  public: InterfaceLink(std::string name, sdf::InterfacePose pose);
+  /// Accessors.
+  public: std::string GetName() const;
+  public: sdf::InterfacePose GetPose() const;
+};

 class sdf::InterfaceModel {
   /// \param[in] name The *local* name (no nesting, e.g. "::").
   ///   If this name contains "::", an error will be raised.
-  /// \param[in] canonical_link_frame The "grounding frame" for the canonical
-  ///   link.
-If nullptr, this will be set to the first registered
+  /// \param[in] canonical_link The canonicallink.
+If nullptr, this will be set
-  ///   grounding frame.
-If not nullptr, this will be registered using
+  ///   to the first registered link.
+If non-empty, this will be registered
-  ///   `AddFrame`.
+  ///   using `AddLink`.
   /// \param[in] model_frame The model frame.
 If specified, this must be named
   ///   "__model__".
-If nullptr, this will resolve to the canonical_link_frame,
+If nullptr, this will resolve to the canonical_link,
   ///   and a new frame "__model__" will be registered by libsdformat when
   ///   incorporating the model into the frame graph.
   public: InterfaceModel(
       std::string name,
-      sdf::InterfaceFramePtr canonical_link_frame = nullptr,
+      sdf::InterfaceLink canonical_link = {},
-      sdf::InterfaceFramePtr model_frame = nullptr);
+      sdf::InterfaceFrame model_frame = {});
   /// Accessors.
   public: std::string GetName() const;
-  public: sdf::InterfaceFrameConstPtr GetCanonicalLinkFrame() const;
+  public: sdf::InterfaceLink GetCanonicalLink() const;
-  public: sdf::InterfaceFrameConstPtr GetModelFrame() const;
+  public: sdf::InterfaceFrame GetModelFrame() const;
   /// Provided so that hierarchy can still be leveraged from SDFormat.
   public: void AddNestedModel(sdf::InterfaceModelPtr nested_model);
   /// Gets registered nested models.
   public: std::vector<sdf::InterfaceModelConstPtr> GetNestedModels() const;
   /// Provided so that the including SDFormat model can still interface with
   /// the declared frames.
-  public: void AddFrame(sdf::InterfaceFramePtr frame);
+  public: void AddFrame(sdf::InterfaceFrame frame);
   /// Gets registered frames.
+  public: std::vector<sdf::InterfaceFrame> GetFrames() const;
+  /// Provided so that the including SDFormat model can still interface with
+  /// the declared links.
+  public: void AddLink(sdf::InterfaceLink link);
+  /// Gets registered frames.
-  public: std::vector<sdf::InterfaceFrameConstPtr> GetFrames() const;
+  public: std::vector<sdf::InterfaceLink> GetFrames() const;
 };

 /// Defines a custom model parser.